fujirinngo/LTG.Pushshift_API_Caller/README.md

 Please run the following in your terminal:

-<code> $ git clone https://github.com/fujirinngo/SGP.Pushshift_API_Caller.git </code>
+<code> $ git clone https://github.com/fujirinngo/LTG.Pushshift_API_Caller.git </code>

-Packaages to install in your local computer/environment: None?
+Packaages to install in your local computer/environment: requests, pytz

+The "request" package can be installed by running the following in your terminal:

+<code> $ pip install request </code>

+Likewise, the "pytz" package can be installed by running the following in your terminal:

+<code> $ pip install pytz </code>

 ## Future Features to be Added
 <li>Using the csv module so the caller returns a csv file with the subreddit and its number of users with at least 5 comments